smmckay/quex-mirror/doc/source/02-syntax/patterns/re-character-sets.rst

 .. _sec:re-character-sets:

 Character Set Expressions
 ==========================

 Character set expressions are a tool to combine, filter and or select character ranges conveniently.
-A resulting set of characters can then be used to express that any of them may occur at a given position of the input stream.
+A resulting set of characters expresses that if any character of that set appears in the input, it causes a *match*.
 The character set expression ``[:alpha:]``, for example matches all characters that are letters, i.e.  anything from `a` to `z` and `A` to `Z`.
 It belongs to the POSIX bracket expressions :ref:`Burns2001real` which are explained below.
 Further, this section explains how sets can be generated from other sets via the operations *union*, *intersection*, *difference*, and *complement*.

 POSIX bracket expressions are basically shortcuts for some more regular expressions that would formally look a bit more clumsy.
 The expressions and